Thinking of a career in music, acting, filmmaking, dance or production? Transitions could help you get on your way.

 Each year, Transitions students will receive:

-- fully-funded tuition on all our programmes through RCS Junior Conservatoire or RCS Short Courses
+- Funded tuition on part-time programmes in your chosen art form through RCS Junior Conservatoire or RCS Short Courses

-- masterclasses and creative conversations with some of Scotland’s leading artists
+- Masterclasses, workshops and creative conversations with some of Scotland’s leading artists

 The initiative also aims to enhance and develop a wide range of personal and professional skills, which will benefit students throughout their learning pathway and beyond.